dentonlt/MinimalWordAddin/README.md

 3. add the ca.crt file to the Trusted Certificates Store on Windows
 * one way: double-click the ca.crt file from Windows File Explorer, add to user's Trusted Certificate Store.
+* the cert file provided on initial commit will expire in 2025.
+See below for guidelines on making/placing your own certificate files.

 4. run the server (below)